pbl64k/coursera-progfun-faqs/week3-a3-objsets-faq.md

 Think about `filter` and `filterAcc`.

-**I can't write my head around `descendingByRetweet`.
-Is there a systematic way to attack problems like this?**
+**I can't wrap my head around `descendingByRetweet`.
+Is there a systematic way to attack problems like this one?**

 Yes.
-To define a function over a recursive data structure, you need to think of the base case and of the recursive case, generally speaking.
+To define a function over a recursive data structure, you need to think of the base case and the recursive case, generally speaking.
 (There are always nuances in the real world.)

 `descendingByRetweet` for a given set of tweets is a list.
 It should be empty for an empty set.
 If the set is non-empty, the list should be non-empty as well.
 A non-empty list consists of two parts - its head (which should be a tweet) and its tail (which should be a list of tweets).
 Clearly, the head of this list should be a tweet with the most retweets in the given set.
 Can you define - in English - what the tail of this list should be?
 Translate that definition to Scala.